Admissions Criteria 2023-24

 The child must be living permanently with the member of staff.

 ‘Children who live in the priority area’, referred to in rules 5, 7 and 8, includes families living in the Priority Area for Ashlyns School, which comprises of the following towns and parishes: Abbots Langley, Aldbury, Ashley Green, Berkhamsted, Bovingdon, Chipperfield, Chorleywood, Croxley Green, Flaunden, Great Gaddesden, Hemel Hempstead, Kings Langley, Little Gaddesden, Nash Mills, Nettleden with Potten End, Northchurch, Rickmansworth (part) / Maple Cross, Sarratt, Tring, Tring Rural, Watford, Wigginton.
-A map showing the priority area is attached.

 Distance Measuring and Home Addresses